 Ellen is Adjunct Professor to the School of Law at the University of Limerick.
 She was the CEO of the Dublin Rape Crisis Centre for 10 years between 2006-2016.
 Previously she worked as a Psychotherapist for 24 years and was the first female President of the Irish Council for Psychotherapy.
 She is currently a member of the Board of Gaisce, The President’s Award, and is Chairperson of the Audit and Risk Committee of the Legal Aid Board.
 For 22 years she has been Director of the Annual Bard Summer School Clare Island, Co.
 Mayo.

-Sarah is the CEO of Ruhama, the NGO working nationally with women affected by prostitution including victims of sex trafficking providing a broad holistic range of services, including exiting supports, on a free, confidential non-judgmental basis.
-Previously Sarah managed the National Domestic Violence Helpline with Women's Aid.
+Sarah is the CEO of Women's Aid.
+Previously Sarah was the CEO of Ruhama, the NGO working nationally with women affected by prostitution including victims of sex trafficking, and before that she managed the National Domestic Violence Helpline with Women's Aid.
 She has extensive experience of work in the community and voluntary sector both in Ireland and abroad.
 Sarah is currently also the Chairperson of CAP International, an international network of frontline organisations working in the field of prostitution/human trafficking.

 Ethel was elected Deputy General Secretary of Ireland's largest trade union in 2017.
 As SIPTU Deputy General Secretary for Organising and Membership Development she is responsible for the union's organising, campaigning, education and learning, communications, equality and a network of District Councils.
 She has led high profile campaigns such as the Justice for Clerys Workers Campaign and Fair Play campaign for union recognition for the Republic of Ireland's international women's football team.
 She is a member of the Executive Council of the Irish Congress of Trade Unions.